sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 Additionally, you need to provide two query params:

 - `val` — with the amount you want to top up
-- `card` — last 4 digits of the card to use, this param is not really used for anything, but it is here to simulate the scenario.
+- `card` — last 4 digits of the card to use, this param is not used for anything, but it is here to simulate the scenario.

 **Example:**